GazzaJ/CI-MS4-RefereE-pay/README.md

 ![Kit Bag](https://github.com/GazzaJ/CI-MS4-RefereE-pay/blob/master/ReadMe_Images/order-detail.png "Kit Bag Wireframe")

 ##### Payment
-The is the key page wher the user enters their billing address and card details in order to process the payment of the match officials fees.
+The is the key page where the user enters their billing address and card details in order to process the payment of the match official's fees.
 ![Payment](https://github.com/GazzaJ/CI-MS4-RefereE-pay/blob/master/ReadMe_Images/payment.png "Payment Wireframe")

 ##### Checkout Success
-The Checkout success page is the final page in the payment process, summarising the matches paid for and confirming a successfull payment
+The Checkout success page is the final page in the payment process, summarising the matches paid for and confirming a successful payment
 ![Profile](https://github.com/GazzaJ/CI-MS4-RefereE-pay/blob/master/ReadMe_Images/checkout-success.png "Profile Wireframe")

 ##### Profile Page